gvwilson/thirdbit/src/fiction/iffy/index.md

 An hour went by.
-She saw two birds in the distance, though they might just have been spotter drones searching for her, and at one point something the size of an arctic hare scurried from one tuft of grass to another.
+She saw two birds in the distance, though they might just have been spotter drones searching for her.
+At one point something the size of an arctic hare scurried from one tuft of grass to another.
 When the pod's app finally pinged she stood up and tossed another piece of gravel at the blotch on the cliff